-Full Year - 5 Credits Prerequisite: None Offered in Grades: 10, 11, 12
+Full Year - 5 Credits Prerequisite: None

+Electronics are all around us and have played a huge role in the Digital and Information Age we are currently in.
 This course covers the introductory concepts of electricity, solder fundamentals, circuits, and programming.
-Students will learn how to calculate such mathematical formulas such as Ohm's law, resistor color codes, and series/parallel circuit voltage drops..
+Students will learn how to calculate mathematical formulas such as Ohm's law, resistor color codes, and series/parallel circuit voltage drops.
 Students will learn how to read circuits by recognizing schematic symbols and using proper formulas to decipher proper component placement and how to program robots and microcontrollers to perform various functions.
-Student projects completed during this full year course include: alarm circuits, magnetic levitation vehicles, Sumo Bots, building and programming Lego Mindstorms, and Battlebots.
+Student projects completed during this full-year course include: alarm circuits, magnetic levitation vehicles, Sumo Bots, building and programming Lego Mindstorms, and Battlebots.
 The laboratory work provides students with opportunities for technical experiences helpful in determining vocational interest in engineering, science or technical careers.
 This course meets the 21st Century Life Careers/Career Technical Education credit requirement for graduation.